saeedakc/OP-Outlaws/README.md

 1. What age groups succumbs most and least by Opioid overdoses?

-2. What race/ethnicity succumbs most and least to Opioid Ovedoses?
+2. What race/ethnicity succumbs most and least to Opioid Overdoses?

 3. Which top three states have the most Opioid related deaths?